 Even his essays are far from straightforward and must be carefully read.
 This sentence is drawn from “Two Ways to Translate” (“Las dos maneras de traducir”), and it is not at all elaborated on.

-And again, I find myself in accord: the process of reading poetry is different from reading other types of works.
-Or at least it should be, and then too, there are works of prose for which the process is like reading poetry—Finnegan’s Wake comes to mind.
-The writer’s choices must be carefully made, but even more is demanded of the reader, who must study and perform the magic.
+Nonetheless, I find myself in accord: the process of reading poetry is different from reading other types of works.
+Or at least it should be although there are some works of prose for which the process is like reading poetry—Finnegan’s Wake comes to mind.
+The poet’s choices must be carefully made, but even more is demanded of the reader, who must study and perform the magic.
 You can’t simply glean the meaning and move on; each line, and maybe each word, must be lingered over, read aloud, and allowed to reverberate, whereas in “normal” reading even moving your lips is worthy of derision.

 There is perhaps no better example of this than Rainer Maria Rilke, whose work is often described as mystical and lyrically intense.
 His words are invocations, using haunting images to express highly existential themes, such as the difficulties of communion with the ineffable in the disbelief, solitude, and profound anxiety of the fin de siècle.

 So when a friend posted a version of a Rilke poem on Facebook, it caught my eye.
 I haven’t been able to identify the translator of this version.
 Sometimes called “Passages”, it is actually untitled:

 Some great stuff here, but again, I wanted to see it as Rilke wrote it, which was: